xchainjs/xchainjs-lib/packages/xchain-thorchain-amm/spec.md

 If Asym
     Memo = "-:{PoolName}:BasisPoints" // will return RUNE and Asset to the deposit address Else
-    Memo = "-:{PoolName}:BasisPoints:{Asset} // returns RUNE or ASSET (asset param sets it) to the depost addresses which TC already knows about.
+    Memo = "-:{PoolName}:BasisPoints:{Asset} // returns RUNE or ASSET (asset param sets it) to the deposit addresses which TC already knows about.
 ```

 create transaction with memo